Those black and white birds on Australia’s east coast

 Strepera graculina

 The word ‘Pied’ in its name tells you this bird is more than just black.
 Those little flashes of white on the wings and tail tell you you’re not looking at a raven or a crow.
-A bright yellow eye and a bill which is hooked at the end also help to identify these birds.
+A bright yellow eye and a bill which is slightly hooked at the end also help to identify these birds.

 Currawongs will eat berries, insects and other small animals.
 They are even known to sometimes take the young from other birds’ nests.
 Perhaps that’s why I’ve seen them being harassed and chased by smaller birds like Willy Wagtails.